fabiograsso/WIC-Lab-Milan-202312/013-security.md

 ## Enrollment Policies

 Within policy, you can create Authenticator Enrollment rules which specify enrollment as optional or required for end users.
-In this lab you will create an enrollment policy that specifies email and Okta Verify as required and password as optional.
+In this section you will create an enrollment policy that specifies email and Okta Verify as required and password as optional.

 1. Navigate to **Security** > **Authenticators**, and then select  **Enrollment** tab.
 ![image](images/013/enrollment-policy.png)